jarrvis/st-lazy/readme.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/jarrvis/lazy-cmp)

-`lazy-cmp` is a Stencil component to lazy load other components while its scrolled to viewport.
+`lazy-cmp` is a web component to lazy load other components while its scrolled to viewport.
 Take a look at [API](https://github.com/jarrvis/st-lazy/tree/master/src/components/lazy-cmp)

 ## Why?
-Stencil is lazy loading components by default.
-It loads only the ones that are actually used on the page.
+Stencil (and also some other web components compilers or frameworks) is lazy loading components by default.
+It loads only the ones that are actually used on the page not to add not needed js to be evaluated by the browser.
 Here we lift it. `lazy-cmp` component is using IntersectionObserver to load the component by name only if it is in the viewport.
+It means no html will be rendered by the browser and no js will be evaluated until you actually scroll to `lazy-cmp`.
+Then you dynamically render your component, it can have a complicated view, it can call the API to initialize...
+Great way to optimize your page, perfect for infinite scroll pages.
 On non supported browsers (IE, Safari) it falls back to setTimeout unless you use polyfill.

 ## Example
 having a simple component